 So you’ve been asked to take photos of the fireworks at your friends’ wedding.
+They’ve asked for “great wedding fireworks photos”.
 And you’re nervous about getting it right.
-I’ve often met professional photographers at the displays I have fired over the years who have the same feeling – so don’t worry, you’re not alone.
+We’ve often met professional photographers at the displays I have fired over the years who have the same feeling – so don’t worry, you’re not alone.

 But follow these 10 basic principles and you will improve your chances of success.

 - Get the basics right.
 Our simple guide to fireworks photography is a good place to start.
 It contains all you need to know to get good results.
 But on a special request like this you will need to do more.

 - Stay calm.
 Don’t drink too much before the display, even though it will probably come at the end of the evening.

 3. Talk to the firers.
 They will be setting up the display during the wedding reception, and although they will be busy, they should be happy to explain what it is going to happen.
 This puts you in the prime spot for your project.
 They may even let you get some pictures of the set up.

 4. Find out the plan.
 The firers can tell you about the timings, the products, the effects, how high the fireworks will be going.
 And they can tell you where you can stand safely to get the best photos.